 - Add in 3 cups of water and pinch of turmeric powder.

 - Plugin, place the pan in the pot, cover with lid.
-Put the value to sealing mode.
+Put the steam release handle to sealing mode.

 - Press pressure cook mode, which runs about for 15 minutes.